Autler-Townes effect in a superconducting three-level system

 This Hamiltonian is familiar in atomic physics and has been used to describe coherent population trapping \cite{CohTrapp} and EIT \cite{EIT91}.
-Analogous phenomena have been predicted for superconducting qubits \cite{OliverEIT,siewert}, however, experimental measurements have not been forthcoming until now \cite{Wallraff}.

-When both the coupling and probe tones are resonant with their corresponding transitions ($\Delta_c = \Delta_p = 0$), one of the eigenstates of Eq.~(\ref{eq:hamilt}) is the "dark state" $\Psi_0 = \cos(\Theta) |0\rangle - \sin(\Theta) |2\rangle$, where $\tan(\Theta) = \Omega_p/\Omega_c$.
-Note that this expression does not include the intermediate state $|1\rangle$.
-Thus, under these conditions, the system can no longer absorb radiation at the probe tone and becomes "transparent".
-Next, we describe experiments demonstrating this phenomenon for the multilevel superconducting phase qubit shown in Fig.~1.
+When both the coupling and probe tones are resonant with their corresponding transitions ($\Delta_c = \Delta_p = 0$), one of the eigenstates of Eq.~(\ref{eq:hamilt}) is the "dark state" $|\Psi_0\rangle = \cos(\Theta) |0\rangle - \sin(\Theta) |2\rangle$, where $\tan(\Theta) = \Omega_p/\Omega_c$, and the system can remain trapped in this state without $|1\rangle$ ever being populated.
+Analogous phenomena have been predicted for superconducting qubits \cite{OliverEIT,siewert}, however, experiments have not been forthcoming until now \cite{Wallraff}.

-The qubit sample was made by the use of optical lithography and standard Al-AlO$_{\m{x}}$-Al ion-mill tunnel junctions on a sapphire substrate.
+The qubit sample, comprising Al-AlO$_{\m{x}}$-Al Josephson junctions, was fabricated by optical lithography and standard ion-milling techniques on a sapphire substrate.
 As compared to Ref.~\cite{bus}, the junction size was reduced by a factor of two in order to reduce the number of microscopic TLS defects within the tunnel barrier \cite{simmonds04}.
 The experiments were performed at 25 mK in a dilution cryostat.
 The qubit state is measured with a nanosecond-wide flux pulse as described in Ref.~\cite{bus}.
 The measure pulse reduces the potential barrier $\Delta U$ (Fig.~1(b)) so that the resultant energy level at the top of this barrier, if occupied, has a high probability of tunneling out of the local minimum.
-Calibration of the measure pulse amplitude for the first excited state gives its population $P_1$, and also leads to a residual tunneling probability $P_0$ out of the ground state of approximately 5\%.
-Using this calibration, we also measure the population $P_1 + P_2$, when the second excited state $|2\rangle$ is occupied.
-To measure $P_2$ independently, we calibrate the measure pulse amplitude so that the residual tunneling probability $P_1$ out of $|1\rangle$ is approximately 5\%.
+The measure pulse amplitude is calibrated properly for investigating excited states $|1\rangle$ and above, when there is a 5 \% residual tunneling probability $P_0$ out of the ground state \cite{cooper04}.
+This yields a measurement of $P_1 + P_2$, when only the first two excited states are occupied.
+For investigating excited states $|2\rangle$ and above, a second calibration is performed, by fully populating only the $|1\rangle$ state and establishing a 5 \% residual tunneling probability $P_1$.
+In our experiments, this provides an independent measure of $P_2$, since all higher states are vacant.
+Subtracting the results of measurements obtained with both calibrations will always reveal $P_1$ independently.